 I love this town and the area that surrounds it.
 Beautiful country.
 This trip, due to airline schedules, etc., I ended up with an afternoon free.
 What's more, I had a rental car, so I took a drive north toward Yellowstone National Park.
 I didn't go that far north, since there was much to see along the way and I wanted to be back to the hotel before dark.

 I love looking at the Tetons.
-I love to anticipate the day when I'll take a full week off of work with my boys and spend the whole week hiking, camping and fishing in and around those mountains.
+I love to anticipate the day when I'll take a full week off of work with my boys a

 I was looking for some wildlife, but wasn't finding any.
 I took a detour off onto a side road and after a couple miles drive, found upwards of 200 to 300 buffalo.
 Beautiful sight.
 It almost seems like one could walk right up to one of these beasts, climb aboard and go for a ride.